mihirnvad/Fat-content-analysis/README.md

 ### NMAR Analysis

 We believe the `rating` column is **Not Missing At Random (NMAR)**.
 The missingness is likely tied to the **perceived value the recipe itself** — for example, extremely simple or popular recipes may not get reviews because users feel there's nothing new to add.
-This makes the missingness dependent on an user internal reasoning, not by an observable value in the dataset.
+This makes the missingness dependent on a user internal reasoning, not by an observable value in the dataset.
 Since this decision depends on the value itself, we classify `rating` as NMAR.

 To reclassify it as MAR, we would need an external feature such as user behavior logs to measure how well a user interacts with the recipes, which we do not have.